olimorris/onedarkpro.nvim/README.md

 #### I want to change X highlight group but I don't know what it is.
 How do I find out?

 If you're using Treesitter then install [Playground](https://github.com/nvim-treesitter/playground) as this gives you access to the powerful `:TSHighlightCapturesUnderCursor` command.
 This shows any treesitter or syntax highlight groups under the cursor.

+#### How can I get the theme to match VS Code exactly?

+I've tried to ensure that the theme resembles the original VS Code theme as much as possible, however there are some differences.
+This is mainly due to Neovim not currently supporting semantic tokens.
+However this will be addressed in Neovim 0.9.
+Also, differences between how Treesitter applies highlight groups will always create differences.

 ## :clap: Credits